A testicle lump is swelling or a growth (mass) in one or both testicles.

 Tests and treatments depend on the results of the physical exam.

-Starting in puberty, men at risk for testicular cancer may be taught to examine their testicles on a regular basis.
+Starting in puberty, men at risk for testicular cancer may be taught to do regular exams of their testicles.
 This includes men with:

-If you have a lump in your testicle, tell your health care provider immediately.
+If you have a lump in your testicle, tell your health care provider right away.
 A lump on the testicle may be the first sign of testicular cancer.
-Many men with testicular cancer have been mistakenly given another diagnosis, so return toyour health care provider if you have a persistent testicular lump.
+Many men with testicular cancer have been given a wrong diagnosis.
+Therefore, it is important to go back to your provider if you have a lump that doesn't go away.

-Lump in the testicle
+Lump in the testicle; Scrotal mass

 Barthold JS.
 Abnormalities of the testes and scrotum and their surgical management.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 132.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 132.

 Elder JS.
 Disorders and anomalies of the scrotal contents.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 539.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 539.